arup-group/actions-city-modelling-lab/README.md

 _Inputs_:
  - py3version: Minor version of Python version 3 to run the test on (e.g. `11` for python v3.11).
  - additional_mamba_args (optional, default=""): Any additional arguments to pass to micromamba when creating the python environment.

-_Outputs_:
- - test.outputs.result: string specifying action result: "success", "failure" or "skipped".
+ - include_flamegraph (optional, default=False): If True, upload the memory profiling flamegraph as an action artefact.

 _Required secrets_: None